Calapez/price-tracker/README.md

 ## Usage
 If you want to filter the search, write the keywords you wish to include and/or exclude from the search in the respective files.
 The keywords must be separated by a newline.

+To run the program use the following command.
 ```bash
 scrapy runspider
 ```